dougeby/IntuneDocs/intune/custom-settings-windows-10.md

 Not all settings are compatible with all Windows 10 versions.
 [Configuration service provider reference](https://msdn.microsoft.com/windows/hardware/commercialize/customize/mdm/configuration-service-provider-reference) tells you which versions are supported for each CSP.

 Additionally, Intune doesn't support all the settings listed in [Configuration service provider reference](https://msdn.microsoft.com/windows/hardware/commercialize/customize/mdm/configuration-service-provider-reference).
 To find out if Intune supports the setting you want, open the article for that setting.
-Each setting page shows it’s supported operation.
+Each setting page shows its supported operation.
 To work with Intune, the setting must support the **Add** or **Replace** operations.

 ## Next steps